bluescarni/tanuki/doc/wrap.rst

       Copy constructor.

-      When employing value semantics, the copy constructor will copy-construct the type-erased value from *other*.
+      When employing value semantics, the copy constructor will copy-construct the type-erased value from :cpp:var:`other`.
-      Otherwise, a :cpp:class:`wrap` sharing ownership of the type-erased value with *other* will be constructed.
+      Otherwise, a :cpp:class:`wrap` sharing ownership of the type-erased value with :cpp:var:`other` will be constructed.

-      This constructor is enabled only if *all* the following conditions are satisfied:
+      This constructor is enabled only if the following conditions are satisfied:

       - the :ref:`reference interface <ref_interface>` is default-initialisable;
       - when employing value semantics, the :cpp:var:`~config::copyable` option in :cpp:var:`Cfg` is activated.

+      :param other: the :cpp:class:`wrap` to be copied.

       :throws std\:\:invalid_argument: if the type-erased value is not copy-constructible and value semantics is being used.
       :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, by the copy-construction of the value type or by memory allocation errors if the value type does not fit in static storage or if value semantics is being used.
-If it can be determined at compile time that none of these conditions can occurr, then this constructor is marked ``noexcept``.
+This constructor is marked ``noexcept`` when using reference semantics and if the :ref:`reference interface <ref_interface>`'s default constructor is marked ``noexcept``.

    .. cpp:function:: [[nodiscard]] friend bool is_invalid(const wrap &w) noexcept

-      This function will return ``true`` if *w* is in the :ref:`invalid state <invalid_state>`, ``false`` otherwise.
+      This function will return ``true`` if :cpp:var:`w` is in the :ref:`invalid state <invalid_state>`, ``false`` otherwise.

       :param w: the input argument.

-      :return: the validity status for *w*.
+      :return: the validity status for :cpp:var:`w`.

    .. cpp:function:: [[nodiscard]] friend const IFace *iface_ptr(const wrap &w) noexcept
                      [[nodiscard]] friend const IFace *iface_ptr(const wrap &&w) noexcept